EpicRanger22/Celestial-Body-Simulation-2D/README.md

-<title>A Simple Simulation for Space Bodies and Light Rays in 2D</title>
+#A Simple Simulation for Space Bodies and Light Rays in 2D

 A work in progress and is very inefficient